gemyneye/odin-recipes/README.md

 ### Completion
 I have completed the project; however, it isn't rendering upon publication as it does in VSCode or as expected.
 The Main page is called index.html.
 I have also noticed that there are differences when viewing the project in Chrome and Safari.

+### Update
+I have completed this portion of the assignment and finally got all the images and links to work appropriately in Safari and Chrome.